-Other noncurrent liabilities mainly consist of the Federal Capital Contribution (advance) provided to fund the university's Federal Perkins Loan Program, and the university's share of Social Security taxes deferred under the Federal CARES Act enacted during the 2019-20 fiscal year.
-The advance amount totaling \$7,935,872 will ultimately be returned to the Federal Government should the university cease making Federal Perkins Loans or if the university has excess cash in the loan program.
-The deferred employer taxes totaling \$6,249,756 as of June 30, along with any additional deferred taxes, will be remitted subsequent to the deferral period ending December 31, 2020.
+Other noncurrent liabilities mainly consist of the Federal Capital Contribution (advance) provided to fund the university's Federal Perkins Loan Program, the university's share of Social Security taxes deferred under the Federal CARES Act enacted during the 2019-20 fiscal year, and financed purchase agreements.
+The advance amount totaling \$3,704,525 will ultimately be returned to the Federal Government should the university cease making Federal Perkins Loans or if the university has excess cash in the loan program.
+The balance of the deferred employer taxes, \$10,252,009, is due by December 31, 2022.
+The university has financed purchases related to direct borrowing agreements entered into for equipment totaling \$7,833,485 with stated interest rates ranging from zero to 3.295 percent.
+Direct borrowings are defined by GASB as debt obligations that have terms negotiated directly with a lender and are not offered for public sale.
+Future minimum payments under the agreements and the present value of the minimum payments as of June 30, 2022, are as follows: